-Each Ascom wireless i75 VoWiFi SIP Handset configured in the sample network in Figure 1 was administered as stations on Avaya Communication Manager with the Off-PBX stations option set.
-For information on how to administer these types of stations refer to Section 10 [1], [2], and [3].
+Each Ascom wireless i75 VoWiFi SIP Handset configured in the sample network in Figure 1 were administered as stations on Avaya Communication Manager with the Off-PBX stations option set.
+For information on how to administer these types of stations refer to Section 10 [1] and [2].